ypendharkar/clean_params/README.md

 # CleanParams

 Clean Params is a Ruby gem for use with Rails to access the controller parameters cleanly.
 No more ugly hash accesses.
-No more case sensitive checking.
+No more flooding your codebase with multiple condition checking.
+With clean_params you can specify various rules to parse your params hash inside the initializer file.
+It also allows for nested hash parsing.

 ## Installation